 Big data

 Big data is not just growing in size, the methods of processing, analyzing and deriving insights from it are changing too.
 Businesses now use data in more ways than before.
 This includes business intelligence, customer sentiment analysis, office space optimization and even energy data utilization.
 Now that most businesses are deep-rooted on the web, the availability of web data powered by web scraping technologies has also worked in the favor of organizations using web data for their business.
 Big data is constantly evolving from a mere business intelligence tool to a much-needed fuel for organizational growth.
-We now have businesses that function solely on data and its safe to say that any business can utilize the power of data to perform better.
+We now have businesses that function solely on data and it’s safe to say that any business can utilize the power of data to perform better.

 The evolution of Chief Data Officer